 Companies are taking advantage of new business opportunities, partnerships and digital technologies to keep pace with changing consumer demand, competitive threats and evolving regulations.
 Modern leaders know that legacy document control systems are not just frustrating their employees, they are laden with risk and compliance issues and must be unified to remain competitive in the global marketplace.

-Veeva's cloud Document Management software enables you to manage your mission-critical content and compliance requirements.
-Instead of being just another on premise document repository or a hyped up shared drive in the cloud, Veeva's Document Management software allows you to streamline your critical document and data driven processes, provide enterprise class secure access anytime and anywhere, and deliver on digital business expectations through a modern, intuitive user experience.
+Veeva's cloud-based document management software enables you to manage your mission-critical content and compliance requirements.
+Instead of being just another on premise document repository or a hyped up shared drive in the cloud, Veeva's document management software allows you to streamline your critical document and data driven processes, provide enterprise class secure access anytime and anywhere, and deliver on digital business expectations through a modern, intuitive user experience.

 Hundreds of customers trust Veeva to control their mission critical documents including:

-By making it easy to share, manage, and update critical content across the organization, Veeva's Document management software enables you to streamline your digital business across functions including Legal, Regulatory, Quality, HR, and Consumer Affairs.
+By making it easy to share, manage, and update critical content across the organization, Veeva's document management software enables you to streamline your digital business across functions including legal, regulatory, quality, human resources, and consumer affairs.